VictorSyntez/governance/docs/gf_info/membership.md

 4. All Members are entitled to:
     1. Participate in Directed Fund general meetings, initiatives, events and any other activities; and
-    2. Identify themselves as members of the Bedrock Business Utility Fund supporting the Canadian Credential Network community.
+    2. Identify themselves as members of the Canadian Credential Network Utility Fund supporting the Canadian Credential Network community.

 ### Members and non-Members